lazskr/TennisSimulation/README.md

 # What is the project's purpose?
 Firstly, the Tennis Simulation enables for users to simulate singles Tennis Matches for any tournament (ATP or Grand Slam) for any professional players and allows them to perform experimental repetition to to acquire an overall average winner (**autonomous simulation**).
 The Tennis Simulation program also allows the users to simulate a match where it is a text-based statistics-driven game where the user "controls" 1 player and they must make choices throughout the game which will either hinder or increase their player's probability of wininng the match (**interactive simultation**).
 This project was written in C++.

-# How to execute and run the Tennis Simulation?
+# How to execute and run the Tennis Simulation:
 Step 1: run "g++ -std=c++11 -O2 -Wall -o execute Main.cpp Menu.cpp Player.cpp Simulation.cpp autonomousSimulation.cpp interactiveSimulation.cpp" in the terminal

 Step 2: run "./execute" in the terminal to begin the program